top of page

 • How the food is handled at home

 Dates provide guidance, but they are only one part of the picture.
+Understanding the context of these labels can help you make better choices and reduce waste.

 Food Hygiene Beyond the Label